East County San Diego's Guide To Black Widow Spider Control

 Plus, storing your firewood away from your home and other structures on the property is one of the best ways to provide a less ideal habitat for black widow spiders, as firewood is one of their favorite places to build their webs.

 While all of these methods can reduce your risks of a black widow infestation, there is nothing guaranteed apart from professional assurances.
 Instead of worrying about insect and spider prevention on your own, put your trust in the pest control company that puts your needs above all else.
-With a 30-day guarantee on all of our residential pest control treatments, you can rest assured that we’ll promptly address any issue at no extra charge if you’re within the warranty period.
+With a "come back for no charge" guarantee on all of our residential pest control treatments, you can rest assured that we’ll promptly address any issue at no extra charge if you’re within the warranty period.
 Call us today to schedule a completely free inspection for your East County San Diego home.